U.S. History Lesson Plans and Resources

 Thomas Jefferson

-A lesson plan for grades 6-8 from Discovery.com.
-See also The Era of Thomas Jefferson (a web-based lesson plan).
+A lesson plan for grades 6-8 from Discovery Education.

 Native American Lesson Plans and Units